-You can't delete the last card in a stack.
-To delete the last card, use Delete Stack from the Stack menu.
+You can't delete the only card in a stack.
+If there's only one card in the stack and you want to delete it, use Delete Stack from the Stack menu.

 Cut Card

 Cut Card (available only when Painting, Authoring, or Scripting is checked in the User Preferences card of the Home stack) removes the card on the screen, deletes it from the stack, and puts up the next card in the stack.
 HyperCard doesn't ask you to confirm the cut-it just does it.